Certora/Documentation/docs/user-guide/timeouts/index.md

 The above snippet has the effect of summarizing as `NONDET` all external calls to the library and _internal_ ones as well.
 All summary types except ghost summaries can be applied.

-## Simplifying the Input / Munging / Verifiable-Code-Antipatterns
+## Simplifying the Source Code
+% aka  Munging / Verifiable-Code-Antipatterns

+Simplifying the source code of the program under verification can be a valuable last resort for obtaining useful verification results.
+In the following, we describe some code patterns that have proven to be very difficult for the Prover and thus are good targets for code simplification.
+Note that the occurrence of these patterns is not always a problem, so they should be looked at in conjunction with the difficulty statistics and generally a holistic view of the program under verification.

 ### Passing Complex Structs

 A common culprit for high memory complexity are complex datastructures that are passed from the specification to the program, or also inside the program.
+% TODO: which calls exactly? external calls? all of them?
 Especially problematic are `struct` types that contain many dynamically-sized arrays.

 ```cvl
 rule myRule() {